 “For me, typeform provides too much playful details and they stick on the "skip from one entry to the next" approach.
 That means you fill out one question and you have to click to skip to the next question.
 In my opinion, this is not always the best way to provide online forms to your folks.
 You have to click 10 times to fill out your name and your address, hmm.” - Rene H.

-People who want a sleek and modern looking survey and don’t have a lot of money to spend.
+People who want a sleek and modern looking short survey and don’t have a lot of money to spend.

 Google Surveys is like Forms’ older sibling.
 Though many think they look the same, one is much older and wiser.
 Surveys allows users to create complex surveys in a method very similar to creating a Google Form.
 The fun happens afterwards, when Google gets you real answers from real people in less than three days.
 Surveys even packages up your results in easy to digest charts and graphs, so understanding results is a snap.